 \section{Abstract}

-Humans communicate with graphical sketches apart from symbolic languages~\cite{fay2014iconicity}.
-While recent studies of emergent communication primarily focus on symbolic languages~\cite{lazaridou2020emergent}, their settings overlook the graphical sketches existing in human communication; they do not account for the evolution process through which symbolic sign systems emerge in the trade-off between iconicity and symbolicity.
-In this work, we take the very first step to model and simulate such an evolution process via two neural agents playing a visual communication game; the sender communicates with the receiver by sketching on a canvas.
+Humans communicate with graphical sketches apart from symbolic languages \citep{fay2014iconicity}.
+Primarily focusing on the latter, recent studies of emergent communication \citep{lazaridou2020emergent} overlook the sketches; they do not account for the evolution process through which symbolic sign systems emerge in the trade-off between iconicity and symbolicity.
+In this work, we take the very first step to model and simulate this process via two neural agents playing a visual communication game; the sender communicates with the receiver by sketching on a canvas.
 We devise a novel reinforcement learning method such that agents are evolved jointly towards successful communication and abstract graphical conventions.
-To inspect the emerged conventions, we carefully define three key properties -- iconicity, symbolicity, and semanticity -- and design evaluation methods accordingly.
-Our experimental results under different controls are consistent with the observation in studies of human graphical conventions~\cite{hawkins2019disentangling, fay2010interactive}.
-Of note, we find that evolved sketches can preserve the continuum of semantics~\cite{mikolov2013efficient} under proper environmental pressures.
+To inspect the emerged conventions, we define three fundamental properties---iconicity, symbolicity, and semanticity---and design evaluation methods accordingly.
+Our experimental results under different controls are consistent with the observation in studies of human graphical conventions \citep{hawkins2019disentangling,fay2010interactive}.
+Of note, we find that evolved sketches can preserve the continuum of semantics \citep{mikolov2013efficient} under proper environmental pressures.
 More interestingly, co-evolved agents can switch between conventionalized and iconic communication based on their familiarity with referents.
-We hope the present research can pave the path for studying emergent communication with the unexplored modality of sketches.
+We hope the present research can pave the path for studying emergent communication with the modality of sketches.